BatmanAoD/belle-lang/ThoughtsInProgress.md

 "possibly-`mut`" receiver and "forward" the mutability through the method and onto the return type.
  * Option 1, less general: keyword meaning "`mut` IFF receiver is `mut`"
- * Option 2, more general: way of "naming" the CV-qualification (to use a C++ term) of input paramters
+ * Option 2, more general: way of "naming" the CV-qualifications (to use a C++ term) of input paramters

 Compile-time evaluation (C++ `constexpr`) should be syntactically/semantically